Detection of Quasi-periodic Oscillations in SGR 150228213: Periodogram analysis for SGR 150228213

-where $K$ is the normalization factor, $\alpha$ is the photon index and $E_p$ is the peak energy in $\nu 0.0337\pm0.0002$ \citep{2020Natur.577..190M}.
-In our comparison we have found the location of this source is very colse to the center positioning of SGR 150228213, in order to figure out the possible relationship between SGR 150228213 and FRB 180916, we try to use the redshift of FRB 180916 to estimate the isotropic energy of SGR 150228213.
+where $K$ is the normalization factor, $\alpha$ is the photon index and $E_p$ is the peak energy in $\nu$$F_{\nu}$ spectrum.
+The mBB model we used corresponds to the {\tt diskpbb} in {\tt Xspec}, and it is defined as \citep{2021ApJS..255...25I}